alexcolls/alexcolls/README.md

 Currently working in the Solana blockchain.
 However, I do have experience in Ethereum, Polygon and EOSio smart contracts.
 <br>
 <br>
 A Data Scientist, passionate about Deep Learning.
-Currently working in the field building AIs to pass the Turing Test.
+Currently working in the field building social media bots that uses the last neural networks models to interact with your social accounts like a humaniod.
 <br>
 <br>